icebreakerone/ib1-technical-docs/docs/metadata.md

 ### Additional metadata for Datasets and Data Services

 The information above is the minimum needed to ensure that a data source can be used by the Trust Framework participants, and is visible in [the Open Net Zero](https://opennetzero.org) search system.
-There are, however, other properties of a data set which may be useful to potential data consumers.
+There are, however, other properties of a dataset which may be useful to potential data consumers.
 Where such information can be provided, it should be provided in as standard a form as possible - in practice this translates to making use of existing ontologies such as DCAT and Dublin Core by preference, then shared, industry-specific, ontologies, and only using internal or custom representation when absolutely necessary.

-Of particular note, and something we would like to ultimately expose in the Open Net Zero search interface, is information about the geospatial and temporal ranges of entries within a data set.
+Of particular note, and something we would like to ultimately expose in the Open Net Zero search interface, is information about the geospatial and temporal ranges of entries within a dataset.
 This is a complex subject, but one that has already been handled by DCAT.
 If you need to express this kind of information, please do so according to the standards laid out
 [here](https://www.w3.org/TR/vocab-dcat-2/#time-and-space).

-We encourage use of the `dcat:keyword` list for data sets.
-These translate to “tags” in our web interface and are useful to group data sets around specific topics.
+We encourage use of the `dcat:keyword` list for datasets.
+These translate to “tags” in our web interface and are useful to group datasets around specific topics.

 ## Full Example